 HEARTSafe Community designation is a set of criteria and guidelines designed to improve outcomes to sudden cardiac arrest emergencies through a specific set of training, preparation and response protocols.
 We are working to expanding the network of AEDs in Bexley as well as the number of residents trained in AED usage.

-Free CPR/AED classes will be held at various locations throughout Bexley from October-December.
+Free CPR/AED classes will be held at various locations throughout Bexley in 2024.
 Click here to register.

 Frequently Asked Questions